ubunatic/pdftools/README.md

 	and merges the pdfs as SVGFILE.pdf.
 Will also work with normal html files or anything else that loads in phantomjs.

 I now live ppt free for quite some time.
-Being able to sent my visual thoughts in convient PDF format made this possible.
+Being able to sent my visual thoughts in convenient PDF format made this possible.

 svgslides2pdf.coffee
 --------------------